Integrations

 DFIRe integrates with external threat intelligence services to automatically enrich indicators with additional context.
 Supported providers include:

-- Built-in: DNS resolution, WHOIS lookup (no API key required)
+• Built-in: DNS resolution, WHOIS lookup (IPs and domains, no API key required)

-Configure API keys in Settings > IOC Enrichment.
-See Indicators of Compromise - Enrichment for details on each provider.
+Any provider can be configured to run automatically when a new indicator is created (per-provider opt-in) — useful for cheap local lookups like MISP, DNS, and WHOIS.
+Configure API keys and auto-run behaviour under System Settings > IOC Enrichment.
+See Indicators of Compromise — Enrichment for details on each provider.

 Webhook Integration